seneyu/rag-chatbot/README.md

 # microsoft-rag-hack-2024

-## California Health Services RAG Chatbot
+## California Health Services Assistance Chatbot

 A chatbot using Retrieval-Augmented Generation (RAG) to provide information about Medi-Cal and Covered California.